ryleyw/SENG-468-group-7/swarm/readme.txt

 docker service ls 	# find the conf service for your recently added shard number. docker service logs <service_id>	# if this return blank, the mongo_conf image isn't even being created

-These two scripts will start the necessary services and also configure them properly.
+From within the mongos router

-from within the mongos router
+use stocks
-use boat
+db.users.getShardDistribution() # this shows how the data has been distributed between the shards sh.status() # this shows the status of your cluster (make sure all your shards show up)

-db.parts.getShardDistribution() # this shows how the data has been distributed between the shards sh.status() # this shows the status of your cluster (make sure all your shards show up)
+If you want to deploy the swarm in a distributed fashion:

-from outside of mongo
+On the manager node, run > docker swarm init
-mongoimport -d <dbname> -c <collection name> --file=<csv filename> --type csv --headerline ex. mongoimport -d boat -c parts --file=trimmed.csv --type csv --headerline this will add each row from the csv into the db and it should spread it out between the shards if it doesn't get spread out across different shards, it might be due to the chunksize being too large chunksize is set to 2mb within the init.sh script that gets run by the mong_conf docker image
+Copy the full join token command that is printed.

-if you want to deploy the swarm in a distributed fashion, after running docker swarm init you will be presented with a command that you can run on the other machines to have them join the swarm then running the startCluster.sh script on the initial (manager) node should spread the containers out amongst all the worker nodes
+On all other machines that you want to be worker nodes, paste that join token command.

-To add a new service to the swarm that isn't part of the initial docker-compose file that gets run with docker stack deploy, use the following command: docker service create --network <swarm_network_name> --name <service_name> <image> <commands>
+(On the VMs, we first need to set them all to the same time since their times will be wildly different and the swarm won't work properly).
-ex. docker service create --network cluster_default --name temp_mong mongo --port 27017
+Once all the worker nodes are in the swarm, on the manager node, execute > ./startCluster.sh This will start all of the services and containers across all of the nodes in the swarm.

-If you omit the network, or you get the network name wrong, your new service won't be able to access the original swarm services by their hostnames (ex. s0rs0, mongos0, etc.) docker network ls # to see the networks docker network inspect <network_id> # to see which containers are currently on this network
+(On the VMs, you may need to first run the swarm independently on each of them so that they download the necessary docker images first)

 Troubleshooting: